biancacortez/HRdatabase/README.md

 The sample data can be download [here.](https://www.sqltutorial.org/what-is-sql/)

 #### Here are some list of queries with their ouput.
    1. **`Query 1: `**
+      An inner join will combine rows from different tables if the join condition is true.

        ```SQL
          DELIMITER //